AndressMartin/CppAutoBattler/README.md

 This application is an auto-battler RPG with a grid with cells/tiles/boxes organized as a matrix.
 It is meant as a simple C++ test for practice.

 ### Grid
-The grid has no min or max values.
-Please don’t insert negative or absurd numbers.

-With that said, it is dynamic.
-The user generates the size of grid that they want.
-Some character classes are stronger in big arenas, others in smaller arenas.
+The grid is dynamic.
+The user generates the desired grid size at the start.

 ### Turn-based Actions
 #### Movement